EARTHSHAKER - JAPAN

 Japanese hard rockers Earthshaker were actually born in 1978.
 The band, very much like Bow Wow, taught other bands a lesson in hard work and Karoshi with its regular output.
 Founders were Niihara (later of Loudness), Ishihara (guitar) and drummer Yoshinobu Watanabe.
 Watanabe left and Niihara too departed due to musical differences.
 Replacing them were two members from Kyoto’s Mantis.
 The group toured with 44 Magnum and Marino using the Kansai 3 Heavy Metal Band monicker.
 Amazingly, this unknown formation played at Japan Heavy Metal Festival in 1982.Y&T also appeared.
 Adrian Smith wrote a song for the band’s 1983 album.
 The record was distributed in Europe by Roadrunner.
 It was disappointing to fans that Earthshaker’s output became increasingly commercial and that the band recruited a keyboardist in 1986.
 In fact, the band’s live keyboardist was given a promotion to full-time membership.
 It seemed that the band had left behind the Jap-metal of the early days.
 Egawa left in 1994 and returned in 2018.

 Earthshaker is where Loudness found its only singer who mattered.
 Niihara sang and played bass in Earthshaker.
 Moreover, the guitarist Ishihara later joined several Loudness members (including singer Niihara) in the band Sly.
 The band had many singles and EPs like Exciting and the early Blondie Girl.
 Remains was a live album.
 The band also appeared on the Roadrunner compilation LP 12 Commandments In Metal in 1985.
-This album also featured the Dio-managed Hellion.
+This album also featured the Dio-managed Hellion among others.
 Speaking of which, Earthshaker opened for Dio at the Super Rock concert in Tokyo, Japan in 1985.
 Earthshaker spent most of the ‘90s on hiatus before returning again upon the turn of the century.
 This was not uncommon for Japanese bands.
-More (also the title for a 1984 single) was recorded in Vancouver, Canada.
+More (also the title for a 1984 single) was a live album recorded in Vancouver, Canada.
 October of 1999 brought the band back for another round.
 Birthday was the official return album.
 The band had ceased in 1994.
 The group played Hard Rock Summit festival in 2000.
+A new edition of Melodic Metal Convention witnessed the band on a bill with Blindman, Saber Tier and others.
 1987-1992 CD & DVD The Best was issued in 2005.
 Kai and Kudo were guests of guitarist Syu (of Animetal, etc.) on stage in 2005.
 Back To Nexus was an appropriate title heralding the band’s return to the label.
 Prior to that, the group had issued a 2009 split with Rajas.
 The 2014 live album was recorded at Akasaka Blitz on November 16th, 2013.
 It commemorated the anniversary of the group’s debut and not the group’s founding.

 The influence of Y&T on the band is evident from its name and its 1993 album.
 The band’s line-up has been remarkably stable for a group that has been around so long.